-When visiting your parent or grandparent at our Maine Veterans’ Home in Augusta, take time to enjoy our beautiful capital city.
+When visiting your parent or grandparent at our Maine Veterans’ Home - Augusta, take time to enjoy our beautiful capital city.

 Whether you’re looking for historical or military sites, children’s activities, a place to take your loved one or a recommended eatery, check out our listing of top things to do in Augusta.

 7 Recommended Places to Visit While in Augusta

 1. The Maine State Museum and Maine State House

 The Maine State Museum is one of the nation's oldest state-funded museums and places strong focus on preserving the city’s historical significance as an English trading post on the Kennebec River.

 The museum, located within the Maine State House complex, shows the best of Maine.
 From beautiful nature scenes with live trout, to a dramatic three-story working mill, to objects created by Maine's earliest people, the museum's exhibits highlight Maine's history, environment and pre-historic past.

 While visiting the museum, schedule a tour of the State House and home of Maine’s governor, the Blaine House.
 Check out the museum’s to see what’s new for special events, such as free family Saturdays.